netgroup-polito/cloud_computing_labs/lab2b/1.5/README.md

 In this section, you will experiment with **Docker Compose**.

-> **Official definition:**
+> [!NOTE]
-> “Compose is a tool for defining and running multi-container Docker applications.
+> The offial definition says: “Compose is a tool for defining and running multi-container Docker applications.
 > With Compose, you use a YAML file to configure your application's services.
 > Then, with a single command, you create and start all the services from your configuration.”